SovietScout/TimedAlert/README.md

 python main.py -c {path/to/config}
 ```

-Configs may be of any file format but formatting should be maintained.
+Configs may be of any file format but formatting should be maintained. `Settings` section can be omitted